-raditional rees Graduate Application Fee \$75 Required for all new graduate applicants and students applying for readmission, \$40 for each additional application Graduate Enrollment Fee \$100 Required for admissions process Master's Thesis Fee \$600 Required for all thesis publications Each Additional Thesis Copies \$80 Required at time of request for publication Graduate Dissertation Fee \$750 Required for each doctoral student at time of defense Each Additional Dissertation Copy \$90 Required at time of defense International Student Orientation Fee \$100 Required for all new International students Parking Fee \$54 Required each semester for students who register their cars to park on campus Book, Supplies and Class Materials Fee Varies Estimated amount a student needs each semester is approximately \$500 for undergraduate students and \$1,000 for graduate students.
+Contact Annilostics ф 7. г D 1 C 11 Graduate Application Fee \$75 Required for all new graduate applicants and students applying for readmission, \$40 each additional application Graduate Enrollment Fee \$100 Required for admissions process Master's Thesis Fee \$600 Required for all thesis publications Each Additional Thesis Copies \$80 Required at time of request for publication Graduate Dissertation Fee \$750 Required for each doctoral student at time of defense Each Additional Dissertation Copy \$90 Required at time of defense International Student Orientation Fee \$100 Required for all new International students Parking Fee \$108 or\$54 Annual parking fee.
+Required for all students parking on campus or Per semester.
+Required for all students parking on campus Book, Supplies and Class Materials Fee Varies Estimated amount a student needs each semester is approximately \$500 for undergraduate students and \$1,000 for graduate students.
 Some classes charge additional fees to cover the cost of special services or class materials.
 Estimate amount for ELI students is \$250 each semester.
-Late Registration Fee \$50 Required of all students who complete registration after the official registration dates Add/Drop Fee \$5 Required for each add/drop transaction Graduation Fee \$50 Required for all degree candidates during the semester of graduation International Special Student Program Application Fee \$100 Required for all international non-degree student applicants International Special Student Program Enrollment Fee \$100 Required for all international non-degree students accepting admission to the program International Visiting Research Program Application Fee \$100 Required for all international research applicants International Visiting Research Program Enrollment Fee \$100 Required for all international researchers accepting admission to the program time of submission.
-Please contact the assistant dean for graduate education for more information on the current fee schedule.
+Late Registration Fee \$50 Required of all students who complete registration after the official registration dates Add/Drop Fee \$5 Required for each add/drop transaction Graduation Fee \$50 Required for all degree candidates during the semester of graduation Late Graduation Fee \$50 Additional fee added to all degree candidates that apply for graduation late International Special Student Program Application Fee \$100 Required for all international non-degree student applicants International Special Student Program Enrollment Fee \$100 Required for all international non-degree students accepting admission to the program International Visiting Research Program Application Fee \$100 Required for all international research applicants International Visiting Research Program Enrollment Fee \$100 Required for all international researchers accepting admission to the program